 On some basic model cameras there is no Mode Dial and you have to activate Aperture Priority mode in the menu settings.

-On Fujifilm X series cameras you can activate Aperture Priority by setting ISO shutter speed to Auto and dialing in the required Aperture and ISO settings.
+On Fujifilm X series cameras you can activate Aperture Priority by setting shutter speed to Auto and dialing in the required Aperture and ISO settings.

 How do you use Aperture Priority mode?